 In 2014, Dr. Hallie Sheade began her private counseling practice, Equine Connection Counseling (ECC).
-This alternative approach to mental health counseling has served many people who haven’t found success in traditional office-based counseling or psychotherapy.
-She and her team have provided over 6,500 hours of equine assisted counseling to military veterans and their families, at-risk youth, and others with mental health needs.
+ECC provided equine assisted counseling, an alternative to office-based talk therapy for clients who haven’t found success in more traditional approaches.
+She and her team have provided over 8,000 individual equine assisted counseling session to military veterans and their families, at-risk youth, and others with mental health needs.

 Our organization is unique because it fills a gap in the mental health field that is currently not well-served, particularly for veterans and at-risk youth who do not respond to or avoid traditional office-based therapy.

 Unlike many other equine assisted counseling programs, S.T.E.P.S. primarily offers individual sessions enabling clients to receive individualized attention and treatment plans to best address their unique mental health needs.

 The goal is to make services free to veterans (and their families) and to provide scholarship support to others with financial need in order to improve the mental health and quality of life for those most in need through the powerful healing of horses.